top of page

 welcome ...

-This research is deeply rooted in my own lived experiences of burnout, perfectionism, and over-achievement.
-It is also dedicated to the lives of Black women who died too soon, including my best friend Dr. Linda Garrett, who did not overwork, rather showed me the importance of slowing down, and reading, and giving, and laughing.
+Restful Leadership is deeply rooted in my own lived experiences of burnout, perfectionism, and over-achievement.
+It is dedicated to the lives of Black women who died too soon, including my best friend Dr. Linda Garrett, who did not overwork, rather showed me the importance of slowing down, and reading, and giving, and laughing.
+I take her early death, at only 53 years old, as permission for me to live.

 Dr. Linda reminded me how important it was to prioritize myself in a world that constantly tried to pull me in different directions.
 I watch Black women and people of other races and genders, who are exhausted keeping up with the expectations of white supremacy culture, while simultaneously trying to re-imagine and build a less oppressive environment in their homes, communities and work spaces.